 A feature we’ve haven’t yet covered is the LAN port on the rear.
 While not essential, this port enables you to connect to the internet using your existing Wi-Fi hub (no Ethernet cable is included).
 Once connected to the internet, you can download software updates and access the BD-Live™ Service.

-If you don’t fancy having to run wires from your Wi-Fi hub, then you can update the UBP-X500 using a USB drive.
+If you don’t fancy having to run wires from your Wi-Fi hub, then you can update the Sony UBP-X500 using a USB drive.

-As a basic Blu-ray player, the UBP-X500, you’ll see a noticeable difference in quality over DVDs.
+As a basic Blu-ray player, the Sony UBP-X500, you’ll see a noticeable difference in quality over DVDs.
 The unit can handle a range of formats with ease but doesn’t offer support for 3D Blu-rays.
 However, for the price, this is a minor negative.

 Even with a lack of controls on the unit, the classic Sony looking remote provide access to more options than you’ll need.
 The remote also allows control over the basic functions of a Sony TV, while nice, we can’t see how this would be that useful.

 While you can adjust a myriad of settings, if you don’t fancy wasting time tweaking, you can easily plug-in and play.
 Of course, it’s a good idea to have a go at tweaking it to your set-up.

 Sony recommends updating it every few months, which can prove a challenge.
 That said, the Sony UBP-X500 doesn’t have Wi-Fi built-in, so you either need to download the update to a USB memory stick or connect an Ethernet cable.

 Also, the lack of Wi-Fi means there are no apps.
 If you enjoy Netflix or Amazon Prime Video (30-day FREE trial), you’ll need to use your existing method.
 For the price, this is another negative, albeit a small one.

 We’d like to see some more controls on the unit as adding another remote to the pile isn’t the best idea.
 That said, the remote is well designed even with it’s classic Sony look.